 ‘But Ellen,’ he said.

-‘Is dead,’ the old man said.
+‘Is dead,’ the old man said, with a touch of weariness.
 ‘You killed her, child.
 Look where she lies.
 How can she possibly come back with you now?’

 A bird flapped suddenly on a nearby rock, and the noise drew Roland’s attention so that his eyes flicked to one side.
 When they flicked back again the old man had disappeared.

 The mountains had lost their redness.
 They were now the colour of rock, like the Tower, the sky, and Roland’s hands.
 The bird gave a harsh despairing cry and took off, flapping in a zigzag path towards the nearest peak.